Article Image

 2. Merit-Based Promotion

-Promotions are granted based on performance indicators, achievements, and contribution to service goals.
+Promotions are granted based on performance indicators, achievements, and contributions to service goals.

 Common in higher administrative and policy-making roles, especially in Group A services.